emilyw26/neurolab/README.md

 ### erdw1_RemoveEvents.m:
 This file removes any of the events in the data that are not relevant to your data analysis.
 This is optional.
 - Modify the strings in line 14 as you see fit.
 If you want to add more events that will be removed, add additional   "| strcmp(event_name, check)"s.
 If you do not want as many, delete these.

-### erdw1_Detrend.m:
-This file removes any remaining linear drift.
-Nothing needs to be modified.